runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 The three types of xhal'fae (feline, xhao'fae, merfae) all have a single hybrid form, and as a consequence their languages have a more conventional vocal form than the Eaos-Fae languages.
 They have some overlap with Lauan and Draco-Xerec language families, but still comprise a distinct language family.

+#### Abyssal

+The language spoken by the Abyssal Merfae of Chasmlight is quite distinct from other Sache-Fae languages, and incorporates bioluminescent signaling a along with vocal componants

 #### Sache Sign

-This group also includes a sophisticated sign language used by many Merfae.
+The Sache-fae language group also includes a sophisticated sign language used by many Merfae.
 Feline Xhal'fae sometimes use a simpler version of this.

 ### Draco-Xerec Languages